 Under the assumption that the power spectrum of noise is nearly flat within a narrow frequency band, the magnitude distribution of narrow band noise is modeled by means of Rayleigh distribution.
 Consequently, the noise level is modeled as a succession of Rayleigh distributions, each of which is a function of frequency.
-An adaptive noise level estimation algorithm has been developed to iteratively approximate the underlying noise level [4].
+Similar to the method proposed in [4], an adaptive noise level estimation algorithm is developed to iteratively approximate the underlying noise level.
+It is based on the magnitude distribution of spectral bins instead of spectral peaks.
 According to the estimated noise level, the spectral peaks are classified into sinusoids (above the noise level) and noise (below the noise level).